Overview of Medi-Cal Community-Based Adult Services Program

 Before You Apply

-As part of the application process, applicants will need to gather documentation for submission.
+As part of the application process, applicants need to gather documentation for submission.
 Examples include proof of income and copies of Social Security and Medicare cards.
 A common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Since CBAS is not an entitlement program, some CBAS centers may have a waitlist for program participation.
 In the case of a waitlist, each CBAS center determines how their waitlist operates and if certain persons are prioritized.
 Applicants can be on a waitlist at multiple CBAS centers.